 - Performs other related duties as assigned.

-- Knowledge of relevant firm computer software programs (e.g., MS Office), with the ability to learn new applications.
+- Knowledge of relevant firm computer software programs (e.g., Outlook, Excel, PowerPoint), with the ability to learn new software and operating systems

-- Flexibility to work holidays and additional hours as necessary to meet operating and business needs.
+- Flexibility to adjust hours and work the hours necessary to meet operating and business needs

-- Master's Degree in Library Science or equivalent experience (minimum of four years); and
+- Master's Degree in Library Science or equivalent experience (minimum of four years)

-- Minimum of two years' research experience in a law firm or corporate library.
+- Minimum of two years' experience conducting research in a legal or corporate information center

 Skadden is an Equal Opportunity Employer.
 It adheres to an equal employment opportunity policy that prohibits discriminatory practices or harassment against applicants or employees based on any legally impermissible factor including, but not necessarily limited to, race, color, religion, creed, sex, national origin, ancestry, age, alienage or citizenship status, marital or familial status, domestic partnership status, caregiver status, sexual orientation, gender, gender identity or expression, change of sex or transgender status, genetic information, medical condition, pregnancy, childbirth or related medical conditions, sexual and reproductive health decisions, disability (where the applicant or employee is qualified to perform the essential functions of the job with or without reasonable accommodation), any protected military or veteran status, or status as a victim of domestic or dating violence, sexual assault or offense, or stalking.